Top 10 Projects For Beginners To Practice HTML and CSS Skills

 6. An Event or Conference Webpage

 You can make a static page holding an event or conference.
 People who are interested in attending the conference create a register button for them.
 Mention different links for speaker, venue and schedule at the top in the header section.
 Describe the purpose of the conference or the category of people who can get benefit from this conference.
 Add an introduction and images of the speaker, venue detail and the main purpose of the conference on your webpage.
 Divide the page into sections, add header and footer showcasing the menu.
 Use proper background color that can go well with each other for various sections.
-Choose a decent font style and font color that matches the theme of your web page.
+Choose a descent font style and font color that matches the theme of your web page.
 It requires HTML/HTML5 and CSS knowledge in depth.
 You can take help from the Style Conference.

 7. Music Store Page

 If you are a music lover you can make a webpage for it.
 It requires HTML5/CSS3 knowledge.
 Add a suitable background image describing the purpose or what the page is all about.
 In the header section add different menus.
 Add buttons, links, images and some description about the collection of songs available.
 At the bottom mention the links for shopping, store, career or contact details.
 You can also add other features on your webpages such as a trial option, gift cards or subscription.
 Make it responsive setting viewport or using media queries and grid.
 You can take help from the myTunes.